 We gather every week on the Lord’s Day for the sole purpose of offering worship to God.
 As we gather together, we remember we are entering the very presence of the Holy Trinity, along with all the heavenly hosts around His throne in heaven.

-Our worship services are liturgical and divided into two main parts: Ministry of the Word and Holy Communion.
 Our Clergy are equipped to teach God's Word systematically, according to the lectionary.
 The teaching time is normally 30–40 minutes.
 Our worship is sacramental, so we anticipate God to meet with us in a real way, especially through the Eucharist.

 Liturgy is important to us because it enables us to encounter God as individuals while coming to Him as one Body.
 Our worship is in the vernacular languages of the community with full participation of the lay people.
 Liturgy provides a narrative approach to entering deeper and deeper into the intimate presence of God.
 Like songs, written prayers allow us to communicate from our hearts with one voice to God.
 The typical order of service follows this outline:

-Our Women’s Fellowship provides discipleship and teaching, and it equips and mobilizes our women for ministry.
+Our Women’s Fellowship provides teaching, and it equips and mobilizes our women for ministry.
 Addressing the needs of the women in our parishes changes with the region and can consist of vocational training, life-skill and health training as well as opportunities to bless their local community.
-Through Women's Fellowships, women can become better disciples of Jesus Christ, better wives and mothers and better members of society.
+Through Women's Fellowships, women can become better followers of Jesus Christ, better wives and mothers and better members of society.

 Our Youth Fellowships provide an opportunity for young people to gather to grow and live out their faith.
 From Bible study and prayer to community outreaches, our young people are encouraged in their common faith and by the love they experience from one another.